Audet & Partners, LLP

 Finally, follow the chain of command.
 If you feel confident you can trust a supervisor or HR representative to escalate your concerns, you may want to start with internal reporting.
 If nothing happens, you face retaliation or fear that superiors are participating in or covering up wrongdoing, it’s time to find a lawyer and become an external whistleblower.

-Hire a Whistleblower Lawyer at Audet & Partners
+Hire a Whistleblower Attorney at Audet & Partners

 Understanding how to become a whistleblower starts with finding an experienced whistleblower lawyer to review your evidence, tell you if you have a case of wrongdoing, inform you of your options, and guide you through the process.
 Our lawyers have specialized in whistleblower cases for years and are here to protect you.